 Castos has a more in-depth article that breaks down the pros and cons of each format.
 Make sure to check them out if you are having trouble choosing a format.

-Sidenote: Having guests on your podcast, whether for an interview or not, can be a great way to boost your podcast.
+Sidenote: Having guests on your podcast, whether for an interview or not, can be a great way to boost and start a podcast in 2020.
 Invite people on that can share your podcast to a large audience.
 It doesn’t have to be someone famous, just someone who will recommend your episodes.

 Do you need a partner and what should they be like?